danielsaidi/EmojiKit/README.md

 ## License

-KeyboardKit is available under the MIT license.
+EmojiKit is available under the MIT license.
 See the [LICENSE][License] file for more info.